The Team of scientific expertise

 Phone: +43 1 58801 163601

-Matthias Steiger is Assistant Professor TU Wien and is affiliated with the Institute of Chemical, Environmental and Bioscience Engineering, opens an external URL in a new window.
+Matthias Steiger is Associate Professor for Biochemistry at TU Wien and is affiliated with the Institute of Chemical, Environmental and Bioscience Engineering.
 His research focuses on gaining further insights into cellular metabolism with the aim to improve the production of useful bio-chemicals.
 He has experience with different industrial relevant microorganism including filamentous fungi, yeast and bacteria.
 The engineering of these microorganisms is achieved by developing and applying advanced genetic engineering tools followed by tailor-made analysis techniques of cellular metabolism including flux analysis, mass spectrometry and various omics tools.
 The overall vision is to develop new efficient microbial systems for the sustainable production of green chemicals.

 He supervises PhD #6, Roghayeh Shirvani.